10 Common Pregnancy Complications During the Second Trimester

 9. Bleeding Gums

-Most of the pregnant women go through gum bleeding issues during their second trimester.
+Dental issues like bleeding gums are a common problem during the second trimester of pregnancy.
 Due to hormonal changes in the body, more blood rushes into your gums causing them to bleed.
-Be gentle to yourself when you brush your teeth.
+Be gentle while you brush your teeth.
 Buy yourself a soft toothbrush and go easy on the flossing routine.
 However, it is important that you maintain good dental hygiene to avoid any complications in the second trimester of your pregnancy.
-Pregnant women who have periodontal diseases are more likely to deliver a low-weight baby or go into preterm labour.
+Pregnant women who have periodontal diseases are more likely to deliver a baby with low-birth-weight or go into preterm labour.

 Haemorrhoids are varicose veins that are usually found around the anus.
 They are veins that swell up and become enlarged due to the increased blood flow in the body during pregnancy.
 Sometimes the growing uterus also puts pressure on these veins causing them to get enlarged.
 They are very painful and can get extremely itchy at times.
 Sit in a sitz bath or a warm tub of water to get relief from this condition.

-The second trimester is usually a relaxed time during the pregnancy period.
+The second trimester of pregnancy is slightly better than the first and third trimesters and it will be a relaxed time for you.
 You will feel much better and enthusiastic.
 However, the second trimester also comes with its own set of challenges and complications.
 If you experience any physical pain or notice any abnormality in your pregnancy, reach out to your doctor immediately.
 Do not wait for your next scheduled prenatal visit.
 It is imperative to start the right treatment at the earliest if you face any issue during your pregnancy.
 Stay happy and have a healthy pregnancy.